coleww/twitter_bot_generator/README.md

 Make a PR against this repo to add yrs!

+[no more meta art](https://github.com/coleww/meta_art_bot) reminds me to stop making projects that are just silly in-jokes

 [NPM generator](https://github.com/coleww/npm-bot-dude) invents new uses/meanings for NPM

 [Hot New Superpowers!](https://github.com/coleww/power_bot) invents new super powers through markov magic